Vartega

 How They Differentiate

-Unlike conventional thermal recycling methods that degrade fiber properties, Vartega's solvolysis process uses chemistry-based approaches (including supercritical fluid technology) to recover fibers while maintaining mechanical properties comparable to virgin carbon fiber.
+Unlike conventional thermal recycling methods that degrade fiber properties, Vartega's solvolysis process uses chemistry-based approaches (including supercritical fluid technology) to recover fibers while maintaining mechanical properties comparable to virgin carbon fiber, offering a lower-cost alternative.

 Market & Competition